coquano/SecondTest/content/_index.md

         granular flows are always in an out-of-equilibrium state when they are not at rest).

-        In order to study these systems, I use a wide combination of tools, mostly from statistical field theory and the renormalisation group on the one end (using both perturbative and non perturbative schemes), but also mode-coupling theory
+        In order to study these systems, I use a wide combination of tools, mostly from statistical field theory and the renormalisation group on the one end (using both perturbative and non perturbative schemes), but also methods from the physics of liquids such as mode-coupling theory.

     design:
       columns: '1'